BlockchainCommons/bc-envelope-cli-rust/docs/XID.md

 │   id        Validate the XID document and return its XID identifier │   key       Work with a XID document's keys
-│   method    Work a XID document's resolution methods │   delegate  Work with a XID document's keys
+│   method    Work a XID document's resolution methods │   delegate  Work with a XID document's delegates
 │   service   Work with a XID document's services
 │   help      Print this message or the help of the given subcommand(s) │